Skip to content

 3

-# Load the manual gates and rescale the data based on the gates
+# Load the manual gates from CSV and rescale the data based on the gates

 adata = sm.pp.rescale (adata, gate=manual_gate)